Coronavirus: What About Breastfeeding?

 ~ The American College of Obstetricians and Gynecologists

-Our advice would be to talk to your doctor, follow your gut, and do what feels right for you, even if it means pumping and having a partner feed the baby.
-Or using formula.
-Because at the end of the day, we’re basically in survival mode right now.
-“Fed is best” really does apply here.
-We just need to get through this however we can.
+Our advice would be to talk to your doctor, follow your gut, and do what feels right for you, whatever that means… If you opt to pump and have a partner feed the baby, or use formula, don’t lose sleep over these decisions.
+Because at the end of the day,“fed is best” really does apply here.

 Go forward with courage, you can do this!!!